Senior Check In

 Q: Will every senior be accepted into the program?
 What would disqualify them?

-A: Seniors must live alone in Arapahoe County, must not have any family members nearby who can check on them and must want to be in the program.
+A: Seniors must live alone in Centennnial or in unincorporated Arapahoe County, must not have any family members nearby who can check on them and must want to be in the program.

 Q: I’ve been looking for a way to volunteer and love to talk to seniors!
 If I applied to be a caller, how much time would it take?
 Do I need experience?